-About ten years ago, a woman came into the office seeking hearing help.
+About ten years ago, a woman came into the office seeking hearing help after she was released from an alcohol addiction clinic.
 To not violate any policies, I’ll call her Betty.

 She met with my father, Nick, to discuss her inabilities to understand conversations at times.
 She explained, “I can hear, but just not clearly sometimes.
 It can be hard to make out softer voices or to hear people in noise.
 I notice it more on my right side.
 I think my left ear is ok.”